 (4) Despite subregulations (2) and (3), the period of 5 days beginning with the Thursday before Good Friday and ending with Easter Monday is a holiday period.

+(5A) Despite subregulations (2), (3) and (4), in 2011, the period of 6 days beginning with the last Thursday before Good Friday and ending with ANZAC Day holiday (the Tuesday after Easter Monday) is a holiday period.

 (5) Despite subregulations (2) and (3), the period of 17 days beginning with the last Friday before Christmas Day is a holiday period.

+[Regulation 7 amended in Gazette 18 Mar 2011 p.
+927.]

 8. Some consequences of removing demerit points from register

 (1) In this regulation —